Sanibel Island Shelling Guide: Where to Go, Rules and Tips

 Sanibel Island’s distinct geographical location in southwest Florida forms a curve along the coastline among other islands in the area.
-Sanibel’s south end acts like a shovel as it collects shells that come in from the Gulf of Mexico and the Caribbean.
+Sanibel’s south end acts like a shovel as it collects shells that come in from the Gulf of Mexico and Caribbean Islands.
 The shells roll in with each crashing wave.

-Sanibel Island has several public beach access points, many of which are located near affordable vacation rental homes and condos.
+Sanibel Island has several public beach access points, with many located near affordable vacation rental homes and condos.
 Popular locations in Sanibel and Captiva include Bowman’s Beach, Lighthouse Beach Park, Gulfside City Park, Blind Pass Beach and Tarpon Beach.

 As far as the rules, Sanibel Island beaches allow leashed pets, however Captiva does not.
 Alcohol is permitted on the beach from November through May, but open fires are prohibited.
-Visitors also recommend planning to spend about $4/hour to park at Sanibel’s public beaches, and cash and credit cards are accepted.
-Most public beaches also have restroom access, but check ahead before picking a beach spot.
+Visitors also recommend spending $4/hour to park at Sanibel’s public beaches, and cash and credit cards are accepted.
+Most public beaches also have restroom access, but check ahead to confirm.

-Although guests will probably see thousands of shells in the area, prime shelling times include during full and new moons and after Gulf storms have caused rising tides.
-For safety and more variety, plan on shelling during low tide.
+Although guests will see thousands of shells in the area, prime shelling times occur during full and new moons and after Gulf storms have caused rising tides.
+For safety and more variety, go shelling during low tide.